 Yes.
 Beginning Sept.
 1, 2012, the sponsoring broker should attend, within the term of the license, a minimum of six classroom hours of commission-approved education courses on broker responsibility.
 The hours may be used by the broker to complete MCE requirements.

 The Texas Legislature passed the Real Estate License Act in 1939.
 At present, Texas Occupations Code Chapter 1101 contains the act.
 The Texas Real Estate Commission, which is in charge of the administration of real estate license rules and regulations, was created by the act.
 Moreover, the commission has the authority to make rules in carrying out its mission.
 The Texas Administrative Code Chapters 531 through 543 Title, Part 23 contains these administrative rules.

 Nine real estate commissioners compose the commission.
-The governor appoints them with advice and consent from the senate.
+The governor appoints them with advice and consent from the Senate.
 The agency’s responsibilities are carried out by full-time staff under an administrator.
-These tasks consist of supervising the needs for acquiring, issuance as well as renewal of real estate licenses.
-Furthermore, the commission manages, issues as well as renews real estate inspector, residential service companies and residential rental locators licenses.
+These tasks consist of supervising the needs for acquiring, issuance as well as the renewal of real estate licenses.
+Furthermore, the commission manages, issues as well as renew real estate inspector, residential service companies and residential rental locators licenses.